mani2001/BLUQ/MODEL_COMPARISON.md

 ## Overview

 The benchmarks evaluate models across multiple NLP tasks using conformal prediction methods (LAC and APS) to measure both accuracy and uncertainty.
-All models are evaluated at **FP16 precision** for optimal performance on A100 GPUs.
+Most models are evaluated at **FP16 precision** for optimal performance on A100 GPUs, with some models also evaluated at **FP32 precision** for comparison.

 ## Fast Benchmark Results